spatie/laravel-medialibrary/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/freekmurze/laravel-medialibrary.svg?style=flat-square)](https://scrutinizer-ci.com/g/freekmurze/laravel-medialibrary)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-medialibrary.svg?style=flat-square)](https://packagist.org/packages/spatie/:laravel-medialibrary)

 This package provides an easy way to associate all sorts of files with Eloquent models.
-For example you can create an "images"-collections for an article with
+Additionally it can create manipulations on images that have been added to the medialibrary.

 ## Install